 - The Lil’tem’ Mountain Hotel – the only hotel in town.
 If the hotel is booked out, they will be able to find accommodation for you somewhere else in town.

-- Camping – Seton Portage Historic Provincial Park close to the hotel and pub.
+- Camping – Seton Portage Historic Provincial Park is close to the hotel and pub.
 Other camping is possible in the area.

 My Top Pick for Camping in Lillooet

-Texas Creek Campground – a small, friendly place a few minutes from Lillooet with 3 RV sites with water, power, and free WiFi; 1 tent site; 1 cozy one-room cabin all with a shared flush bathroom.
+Texas Creek Campground – a small, friendly place a few minutes from Lillooet with 3 RV sites with water, power, and free WiFi; 1 tent site and 1 cozy one-room cabin all with a shared flush bathroom and outdoor shower.

 If you enjoyed this story and are interested in learning more about hidden adventures in Canada please sign up for the monthly Backcountry News, LIKE my Facebook Page, and Follow me on Instagram to see more.